acham1/FOCUS_Spec/specification/columns/invoiceid.md

 An Invoice ID is .....

 The InvoiceID column adheres to the following requirements:
+Is an optional column, allows NULL and MUST be used if a cloud service provider has invoiceID prepopulated in their billing data.

 * The InvoiceID column SHOULD be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset).
 * This column MUST be of type String and MAY contain null values.